kubernetes/enhancements/keps/sig-scheduling/1923-prefer-nominated-node/README.md

 ## Summary

-If the scheduler fails to fit an incoming pod on any node, the scheduler will try to preempt lower priority pods running on a selected node to make room for the pod.
-The name of this node will be set in the pod's `pod.Status.NominatedNodeName`.

-The Node is called *Nominated* to indicate the intent for the Pod to be scheduled on it once preemption of other Pods finish.
-However, the `Pod.status.nominatedNodeName` information is not directly used in the Pod's following scheduling attempts.

-Pod scheduling is split into two phases, the scheduling cycle and the binding cycle, the scheduling cycle primarily includes filtering and scoring.

-When preemption happens in a previous scheduling cycle, there is a high chance that the nominated node is the *only* node that satisfies the filters for the unscheduled Pod that triggered preemption.

 This KEP proposes to change the scheduling cycle such that nominated node of a pod is evaluated first and schedule the pod on that node if it fits.
 If the nominated node doesn't fit the pod, only then the scheduling cycle continues with the standard logic of evaluating the rest of the nodes in the cluster.

 ## Motivation

+If the scheduler fails to fit an incoming pod on any node, it will try to preempt lower priority pods running on a selected node to make room for the pod.
+The name of this node will be set in the pod's `.status.nominatedNodeName`.

+The Node is called *Nominated* to indicate the intent for the Pod to be scheduled on it once preemption of other Pods finishes.
+However, the Pod's `.status.nominatedNodeName` information is not fully utilized in the Pod's following scheduling attempts.

+Pod scheduling is split into two phases, the scheduling cycle and the binding cycle, the scheduling cycle primarily includes filtering and scoring.

+When preemption happens in a previous scheduling cycle, there is a high chance that the nominated node is the *only* node that satisfies the filters for the unscheduled Pod that triggered preemption.

 In real production environment, pods can have different priorites due to business needs, the preemption could happen to make sure higher priority pods could get scheduled.